Nenets

 About Nenets

-Nenets Nature Reserve protects 313,400 hectares of coastal Arctic tundra and marine areas on the Malaya Zemlya Peninsula between the Barents and Kara Seas in Nenets Autonomous Okrug.
-Established in 1997, the reserve safeguards Arctic tundra ecosystems, coastal marshes, and offshore waters that provide critical habitat for large populations of migratory waterbirds, marine mammals, and the threatened Atlantic walrus.
+Nenets Nature Reserve protects 313,400 hectares of coastal Arctic tundra and marine areas on the Malozemelskaya Tundra and Pechora River Delta coast on the Barents Sea in Nenets Autonomous Okrug.
+[1] Established in 1997, the reserve safeguards Arctic tundra ecosystems, coastal marshes, and offshore waters that provide critical habitat for large populations of migratory waterbirds, marine mammals, and the threatened Atlantic walrus.

 Wildlife Ecosystems

-The reserve supports breeding populations of Atlantic walrus on coastal haul-outs, representing one of the most accessible walrus sites in the western Russian Arctic.
-Polar bear traverses the coastal zone.
+The reserve supports breeding populations of Atlantic walrus on coastal haul-outs, representing one of the most accessible walrus sites in the western Russian Arctic, with documented rookeries on Matveyev and Dolgiy islands.
+[1] Polar bear traverses the coastal zone.
 Arctic fox and wild reindeer inhabit the tundra.
 Enormous concentrations of geese, swans, and shorebirds breed on the coastal marshes, including brent geese and barnacle geese in internationally significant numbers.
 Marine waters support bearded seal, ringed seal, and beluga whale.
-Over 110 bird species nest in the reserve.
+Over 120 bird species have been recorded at the reserve.
+[2]

 Flora Ecosystems

 Low Arctic tundra covers the flat terrain with dwarf shrubs, sedges, mosses, and lichens.
 Coastal marshes with salt-tolerant vegetation provide goose feeding and nesting habitat.
 Drier ridges support slightly taller dwarf birch and willow.
 The vegetation is extremely low-growing, rarely exceeding 30 centimeters, due to permafrost, wind exposure, and grazing pressure from geese.
-Despite low diversity, the vast extent creates critical habitat for the enormous bird populations.
+Despite low diversity, the vast extent creates critical habitat for the enormous bird populations using the reserve.

 Geology

-The Malaya Zemlya Peninsula is a flat, low-lying landmass barely above sea level, composed of Quaternary marine and glacial sediments over Permian sedimentary bedrock.
+The Malozemelskaya Tundra is a flat, low-lying landmass barely above sea level, composed of Quaternary marine and glacial sediments over Permian sedimentary bedrock.
 Continuous permafrost underlies the entire area.
 The coast is actively eroding as storms and sea level changes attack the unconsolidated permafrost-rich sediments.
 Thermokarst processes create lakes and depressions across the flat terrain.
-The peninsula geological youth and dynamic processes create a constantly changing coastal landscape.
+The young geological age and dynamic coastal processes create a constantly changing landscape.
+[1]

 Climate And Weather